 If you are 40 years of age or more and are concerned about your risk of breast cancer, for example due to your family history, your doctor may recommend a mammogram.

 The benefits of screening at the younger age are unclear as the denser breast tissue affects the image, making it more difficult to detect cancer.

 When are diagnostic mammograms recommended?

 You might be asked to have a diagnostic mammogram if you have a lump or other sign or symptom in your breast.
-If you have a breast lump and are having a mammogram, you may also have an ultrasound.
+If you have a breast lump or another symptom and are having a mammogram, you may also have an ultrasound.
 You may also be asked to have a biopsy.